-The Plan invests in common stock of the Company through its Company Stock Fund.
-Dividends are paid and then reinvested in Company stock.
+The Plan invests in Company Stock through its common stock fund.
+Dividends are paid and then reinvested in Company Stock.

 Each Participant is entitled to exercise voting rights attributable to the shares allocated to their account and is notified by the Company prior to the time that such rights may be exercised.
 The trustee is not permitted to vote any allocated shares for which instructions have not been given by a Participant.
 The trustee votes any unallocated shares in the same proportion as those shares that were allocated, unless the Committee directs the trustee otherwise.
 Participants have the same voting rights in the event of a tender or exchange offer.